 While the discipline works hard to keep costs of materials low by doing bulk purchasing through lab fees assessed in courses, students will be required to purchase additional materials as needed.

-There are a variety of Studio Art related co-curricular opportunities to consider: gallery exhibits, internships, TA positions for lower division courses, work-study employment, study abroad programs, research partnerships with faculty artists, student project grants and Art Club activities.
+There are a variety of Studio Art-related co-curricular opportunities to consider: gallery exhibits, internships, teaching assistant (TA) positions for lower division courses, work-study employment, study abroad programs, research partnerships with faculty artists, student project grants, and Art Club activities.